dconey646/blackbox-jar/README.md

 ]

 #Add a person to the list
-\nPOST request
+POST request
-\n/person
+/person
-\nWill add a person to the list of people in the service.
+Will add a person to the list of people in the service.
 Example of the data to send:
-\n{
+{
-\n  "name":"Ben"
+  "name":"Ben"
-\n}
+}

 #Delete a person from the list
 DELETE request